 Elton John’s Nikita (1985)

-This has got to be my favorite of all.
-It seems a bit contrived now, but it wasn’t then – not to a college freshman.
-It was the first time I remember feeling something other than fear in regard to the Russians.
-It was this song and video that sparked my interest in Russian literature.
+Nikita by Elton John is my favorite of all.
+It seems a bit contrived now, but it wasn’t then.
+At least, not to a college freshman.
+I recall it was the first time I remember feeling something other than fear in regard to the Russians.
+In addition, it was this song and video that sparked my interest in Russian literature.

 This is purely sidebar, but my first real job out of college was working as a writer in public affairs at a large military installation.
 This was during the early 1990s.
 The secretary for the two-star general, a woman named Linda befriended via ham-radio a Russian named Valari.
 I wrote the story, which began: